Picture a scenario where a national government agency steals your legal management software to illegally traffic weapons and class-A drugs.

 The narrative surrounding PROMIS took a controversial turn when Inslaw accused the DOJ of illegally modifying the software.

 Allegations suggested that the DOJ had implemented unauthorised changes, including backdoor functionalities, enabling covert surveillance and intelligence gathering.
-According to Inslaw, the DOJ had not only unlawfully altered the software but also disseminated it to numerous government entities and foreign intelligence agencies without authorisation.
+According to Inslaw, the DOJ had unlawfully altered the software and disseminated it to numerous government entities and foreign intelligence agencies without authorisation.

 Such allegations sparked a lengthy legal battle between the company and the DOJ, which denied any wrongdoing.
 However, investigations and subsequent court proceedings unearthed evidence supporting Inslaw's claims, including testimonies from former DOJ employees.